qsnake/gpaw/doc/documentation/lcao/lcao.rst

 performance further use the *Gauss-Seidel* method instead, which usually reduces the Poisson iteration count by around 40%.

+The convergence criterion of the Poisson solver in FD mode, ``eps=2e-10``, is very strict.
+A value of around ``eps=1e-7`` can reduce the required Poisson iteration count considerably without increasing the required number of SCF steps.
+Larger values like ``eps=1e-5`` tend to increase the number of SCF steps, possibly making the calculation take longer.

 Example:

 .. literalinclude:: lcao_opt.py